-Many of you #already know the benefits of vacuum sealed bags – easy meal prep, extended shelf life, sealed in flavor, and more.
-In fact, we love this method so much we launched our very own product line of Anova Precision® Vacuum Sealer Bags and Rolls last year.
-Our double rib design features a durable seven layer construction made to withstand even the most prolonged (or multi-day) cooking sessions.
-Although not yet recyclable, biodegradable or compostable (we are working very hard on this), our bags are 100% food-safe and free from harmful BPA plastics.
+Many of you #already know the benefits of vacuum sealed bags - easy meal prep, extended shelf life, sealed in flavor, and more.
+In fact, we love this method so much we launched our very own new and improved of Anova Precision® Vacuum Sealer Bags and Rolls last year.
+The most exciting part is that our new bags and rolls are now 100% plastic neutral.
+Every time you purchase a box, the equivalent of 32 plastic bottles will be prevented from entering the ocean through our partnership with Plastic Bank®.

 Benefits of Vacuum Sealing

 Vacuum sealing can greatly extend the lifespan of many different kinds of food, from cheese and meats to vegetables and fish.
 For example, some types of cheese such as mozzarella will only last 1-2 weeks when stored by conventional means in the fridge, but vacuum sealed mozzarella can be stored in the fridge for 4-8 months.

 Almost all fruits and vegetables can be stored in your freezer and generally preserves their taste, nutrients, and health benefits.
 You can also freeze breads and meats.
 Frozen food that is vacuum sealed lasts an average of 2-3 years (although we would hope you’d get to cooking before then!)

 How does it work?
 Vacuum sealing deprives your food of oxygen, which means that harmful mold and bacteria will be prevented from growing.
 This method also protects food from dehydration and freezer burn.
 An added benefit of keeping your food from contact with the air is that moisture cannot evaporate – protecting your sealed food from dehydration and freezer burn.
 Sealing your food and removing excess air also means that flavors and juices are locked in.

 Food Waste Warrior